An Open Letter:

 Please stop using the term “Real World”

-The terms “real world” or “real life” are used to ascribe the term “real” to a physical world within the context of opposition to a digital world.
+The terms “real world” and “real life” are used to ascribe the term “real” to a physical world within the context of opposition to a digital world.
 This creates a dichotomy that assumes the pejorative “non-real” or “less-than-real” title for digital space.
 Experiences that exist through a screen may seem detached due to the level of mediation, but they are just as real as anything else.

 Beyond our understanding of digital and physical space, and beyond the language that we use to talk about it, this is an issue of combating binaries.
 Often when we are presented with a new idea, it is our default setting to try to understand it through touchstones of the world that we know.
-We see this in the language surrounding people who are gay/straight, female/male, POC/white, American/non-American, Able bodied/disabled etc. It is easy to try to understand things in drastic binaries and neglect the uncertainty of existence that lies between the two.
+We see this in the language surrounding people who are gay/straight, female/male/non-binary, POC/white, American/non-American, Able-bodied/disabled, etc. It is easy to try to understand things in drastic binaries and neglect the uncertainty of existence that lies between the two.
 By asking you to stop using the term “real life,” I am not asking you to understand the Internet, the physical world, or how to navigate a space that contains both.
 I am actually asking you to do something much more difficult.
 I am asking that you be okay with not knowing.
 By admitting that you don’t have the answers and are unable to classify, quantify, or place an idea within a specific category, you allow yourself to ask questions about meaning and experience.
-It is a very difficult, and uncomfortable place to reside but is the sort of place we need to strive for, and changing the language that we use to understand the world around us is a good place to start.
+It is a very difficult, and uncomfortable place to reside but is the sort of place we need to strive for.
+A change in the language that we use to understand the world around us is a good place to start.

 Gregory Plemmons, Matthew Hall, Stephanie Doupnik, James Gay, Charlotte Brown, Whitney Browning, Robert Casey, Katherine Freundlich, David P. Johnson, Carrie Lind, Kris Rehm, Susan Thomas, Derek Williams